Antwi-tech/Mini-Project_ATM-Machine/README.md

   - Checks balance before withdrawal and if deposit amount is positive.

 ## Improvements
-* Error Handling
 * Persistent Account History
-  -This is to enable users return to their user account with a saved history.Example: file based storage and database integration
+ - This is to enable users return to their user account with a saved history.Example: file based storage and database integration

-*
+* Error Handling:
+  - Effectively handling non-numeric entry of values that could raise a ValueError

 ## Tech Stack